anardek/Multivariate_Sea_Storm_Model/README.md

 `[stStorms, stSimStorms] = multivariateSeaStorm(sCopula, sWIS_filename, sWaterLevel_filename, fBeta, fBermEl, nSimStorm, bPlot, sOutput_filename)`

-The MSSM model `multivariateSeaStorm.m` is written in Matlab in order to utilize the t-tide package, which allows for robust fitting of tidal constituents to water level time series.
+The MSSM model `multivariateSeaStorm.m` is written in Matlab in order to utilize the t-tide package, which allows for robust fitting of tidal constituents to water level time series, but also calls the program `mssmVines.R` to use vine copulas from the `CDVine` package in `R`.
+There is one hardcoded directory in `mssmVines.R` that will need to be changed by the user based on the location of `Rscript`: ```#! /Library/Frameworks/R.framework/Resources/bin/Rscript```).
+Note that we followed the model of the MultiHazard toolbox https://github.com/rjaneUCF/MultiHazard for fitting and simulating from vine copulas, and thank them for an awesome toolbox.

 The MSSM model requires the following inputs:

 ```
 Inputs:

       sCopula              - copula to be fitted to storm variables; options are "c-vine", "d-vine", "gaussian", or "t-student"

-      sWIS_filename        - .onlns file downloaded from a USACE Wave Information Studies (WIS) bouy; must   <br />
+      sWIS_filename        - .onlns file downloaded from a USACE Wave Information Studies (WIS) bouy; must
                              contain hourly records of wave height (m)

       sWaterLevel_filename - .txt file that contains hourly records of total water level in m NAVD88 as second column, first column is datetime;